tildelowengrimm/documentation/gpg/smartcard-keygen.md

 Subkey Backup
 -------------

 Our subkeys are ready, so let's back them up.
-Just like the master key, if we ever break or loose the smartcard they're stored on, it'd be nice to be able to restore them so we can still decrypt older messages.
+Just like the master key, if we ever break or lose the smartcard they're stored on, it'd be nice to be able to restore them so we can still decrypt older messages.
 We also might one day want to change subkeys, and this backup allows us to re-use their smartcard, rather than having to keep it forever because it's the only copy of the subkeys.

-When we export our secret-keys now, GPG will export the sub of our master key (with a note that it's on a smartcard), and the full private parts of our subkeys.
+When we export our secret-keys now, GPG will export the stub of our master key (with a note that it's on a smartcard), and the full private parts of our subkeys.

 ~~~~
 amnesia@amnesia:~$ gpg --armor --output /media/cold-storage/ada-master_stub+secret-subkeys.gpg --export-secret-keys CDCD72AF